 For all those who enjoy an eco-friendly way of drying clothes on the clothesline, you may want to think again and consult your HOA about their specific rules.
 Although, for the most part, HOAs disallow any hanging clothes, sheets, or blankets outside.
 Some people could find hanging undergarments unsightly.

-Installations such as basketball hoops and fences may be banned in your HOA.
+Installations such as basketball hoops and condo and townhouse fences may be banned in your HOA.
 Large items like basketball hoops, pools, and trampolines should not be installed in a shared space.
 If you let one person have a pool, then soon everyone else will want one.
-As for fences, your HOA may install and maintain their own fences, but you may not install your own.
+As for condominium fences, your HOA may install and maintain their own fences, but you may not install your own.
+Townhouse fence rules are unlikely to be different.
+Your best bet is to bring your desire for a fence to the board, and see if a group decision is possible.